AI Use Cases/Construction

 The 10-15% exception queue still requires accountant judgment - plan for it

-Eighty-five to ninety percent of invoices route straight through without human touch.
+The design target routes 85-90% of invoices straight through without human touch.
 The remaining exceptions - out-of-scope billing, unauthorized change orders, PO overruns - land in a prioritized dashboard.
 Your Finance team needs to own that queue actively.
 If exception resolution becomes a backlog, AIA draw approvals stall and the cash flow problem you were solving reappears downstream.

 4. 4